 Because of our global composition, diversity at Aperam is often defined by language and culture.
 We have four main official languages: English, Dutch, French and Portuguese, and all corporate communications are dispatched in multiple language versions.
 In fact, many of our official communications, such as our Health & Safety campaigns, our Compliance posters and, more recently, our Anti-Corruption campaign, are translated in up to 10 languages!
 In addition, site management are encouraged to use the local language of the workers, thus ensuring that proximity is not an empty word.

 That being said, in order to boost creativity, at times we do utilise positive discrimination.
-For example, when several profiles match, sometime we will opt for the local profile, while other times we will go with a new nationality in hopes that they will bring different ideas to the teams they join.
-In other words, we take a multi-criteria approach to diversity, one that is tailored to our ingenuity credo.
+For example, when several profiles match, sometimes we will opt for the local profile, while other times we will go with a new nationality in hopes that they will bring different ideas to the teams they join.
+In other words, we take a multi-criteria approach to diversity, one that is tailored to our ingenuity motto.

 CEO Tim de Maulo talks about

 Gender Diversity in Aperam